 The Company's extraction processing supports branded CPG in both captive retail and wholesale channels.
 Silver State manufactures Hood Oil cartridges, Phantom Farms pre-rolls, and cannabis flower strains, together with the Silver State branded products which include cannabis flower, pre-rolls, and concentrates.
-These in-house brands make up 34% of sales in the dispensaries.
-With the increased production available, wholesale sales amounted to \$3.0 million during the year ended January 31, 2024 (\$2.1 million in prior year).
+These in-house brands make up 26% of sales in the dispensaries.
+With the addition of our third dispensary, wholesale sales fell to \$1.4 million for the year ended March 31, 2025 (\$3.0 million in year ended January 31, 2024).